 For many years, I would treat any pain that came my way with a big dose of prescription or over-the-counter medications.
 Muscle pain.
 Headaches.
 PMS.
 Menstrual Cramps.
 If it caused me discomfort, out came the pills.
 (I’m so sorry, liver.)

 Now, I take a more natural approach.
 I no longer run for the Ibuprofen when I get a headache.
-Muscle cramps are treated with Epsom salt and essential oils.
+I treat muscle cramps with Epsom salt and essential oils.
 And PMS and cramps?
-Those get treated (and even better, prevented) naturally, too.
+I also treat, and even prevent those, naturally too!

 In addition to being mindful of what I eat (I have far fewer symptoms when I avoid chemically-laden processed food), I drink an herbal tea that helps alleviate, and even prevent cramps.
 The tea also helps me with my mood, which would otherwise be all over the place.

 Nettle is well-known as a uterine tonic.
 It also strengthens kidneys and adrenals.
-Nettle is said to have the highest chlorophyll content of any plant, making it an excellent food.
-Nettle is rich in vitamins A, C, D and K, as well as calcium, potassium, phosphorous, iron and sulfur.
+It is said to have the highest chlorophyll content of any plant, making it an excellent food.
+It is also rich in vitamins A, C, D and K, as well as calcium, potassium, phosphorous, iron and sulfur.

 The calcium content makes it an excellent herb to take for easing leg cramps and muscle spasms.
 Nettle’s calcium content also affects the uterus, helping to diminish pain (including during and after birth).

 Alfalfa is rich in essential vitamins and minerals, like those found in nettle.
 Both increase available Vitamin K and hemoglobin in the body, helping to prevent excessive flow.